Shipeasy

 Adapter, not a fork

 The provider changes nothing about evaluation — it's a thin translation layer.
-If you're not already invested in OpenFeature, the native SDK API is simpler and gives you configs, experiments, and tracking directly.
+If you're not already invested in OpenFeature, the native SDK API is simpler and gives you configs, kill switches, and tracking directly.

 Was this page helpful?